Tune Smart Connections scoring and ranking algorithms

 }

-key_weightsapplies substring matches to key, path, or heading signals.meta_weightssupportskey,key:value, andkey=valuematchers.- multiple matches multiply together.
+key_weightsapplies substring matches to key, path, or heading signals.meta_weightssupportskey,key:value, andkey=valuematchers.- Multiple matches multiply together.

 This is best for structural intent.